 When should I buy plane tickets?
 All consulates recommend waiting until your visa has been approved before booking airfare.
 Depending on your consulate, this will be one of the trickier logistical pieces to manage.
-With the restriction by some consulates to apply no more than 90 days in advance of your desired departure date coupled with a processing time that may vary from a couple weeks to several months, if you wait until the visa is approved, you may be forced to buy your tickets last minute (at a premium price).
+You can’t apply for your visa more than 90 days in advance of your desired departure date.
+But the processing time can take a month or more.
+If you wait until the visa is approved, you may be forced to buy your tickets last minute (at a premium price).
 If you see a good airfare deal while still waiting on your visa, you might just go for it and roll with the punches in the event you’re not approved.

 What is an Apostille: The Apostille of the Hague is an official stamp (certificate) you obtain for government issued documents only.
 The Apostille makes these documents legally recognized for use in other countries.
 In the US, Apostilles for state issued documents, such as marriage and birth certificates, are obtained by that state’s department of state.
 Documents such as FBI background checks, which come from the federal government, get an Apostille from the US Department of State.